 Workshops start on the morning of Saturday 20 October at 10am.
 We wrap things up late on Saturday 27 October, so leaving on the 28th is probably best.
 Give yourself time for a sleep in, though.

 Where do we sleep?

 Anywhere that will have you!
-If you’re running a workshop and you’re from out of town, we are looking after you and will be in touch to confirm things if we haven’t already.
+If you’re running a workshop and you’re from out of town, we are catering for you at the YHA (across the road from BATS).
 If you’re simply an enthusiastic attendee, great!
 Aim for somewhere close to Courtenay Place or Cuba St. The central city is very walkable and our buses are pretty good.
-If you need a recommendation, flick us an email or ask in the FB group.
+If you need a recommendation, flick us an email or ask in the Facebook group.